secretstartups/handbook/customer-success/customer-health-scoring/index.html.md

 # Purpose

-The Customer Health Score assists GitLab Account Teams in understanding the relative health and growth potential (LAM) of customers for the purposes of predicting expansion, retention, and churn.
+The Customer Health Score assists GitLab Account Teams in understanding the relative health of customers for the purposes of predicting expansion, retention, and churn.

 This will be leveraged for the Early Warning System (EWS) as it is a work in progress, starting in FY22-Q2 and expected to take multiple quarters to achieve the overall objective.
+Future state will include LAM for expansion potential.

 ## Account Health Predictor